WorldWideTelescope/wwt-webgl-engine/docs/engine/content/freestanding-mode/_index.md

 - **No ISS (International Space Station) frame.** WWT’s support for showing the location of the ISS depends on a web API to provide its current orbital parameters, so this support must be disabled in freestanding mode.
+- **No automatic name-based thumbnail images for places.** These will use a generic star thumbnail image instead.

 ## Activating Freestanding Mode